How Many Islands Does Greece Have?

 What is life like on the smaller islands?

 The true gems in Greece are the lesser-known islands with a few locals, often known for their warm hospitality.
-The lifestyle is often rural and agrarian, and the population in the summertime often is much larger than in the winter months.
+The lifestyle is often rural and agrarian, and the population in the summertime often is much larger than in the wintertime.

 Marathi, just east of Patmos in the Dodecanese islands, for example, has only 5 yearly residents.
 The lifestyle is slow and residents rely on each other to fulfill their basic needs.